-As of November 2013, Oxford Scholarship Online has turned ten years old.
-To mark this anniversary, we've been celebrating this year with lots of exciting projects, including an infographic, an online brochure with free chapters (which will be available until the end of 2015), and a year-long series on the OUPblog about the changing face of digital academia.
+Oxford Scholarship Online turned ten years old on November 2013.
+To mark this anniversary, we celebrated for a year with lots of exciting projects, including an infographic, an online brochure with free chapters (which will be available until the end of 2015), and a year-long series on the OUPblog about the changing face of digital academia.

 Click on the image to see the full infographic!

 Undeniably, our reading and research habits have changed drastically since the advent of digital publishing.
 How has online academia changed since OSO's launch 10 years ago?
 What might the future hold for it?
-In this series, lasting from November 2013 till October 2014, we've asked a whole host of people from all different walks of life to offer their opinions - from librarians to authors, editors to students.
+In this series, which lasted from November 2013 to October 2014, we've asked ten people from all different walks of life to offer their opinions - from librarians to OUP staff, editors to students and authors.